PalashShinde/Pneumonia-Classification-using-CNN/README.md

 Application in NutShell :-
 * User Uploads the image of Chest X-Ray sample.
-* Application then calls Vgg16 CNN model to detect wheather a X-ray Sample as Pneumonia infection or not.
+* Application then calls Vgg16 CNN model to detect wheather a X-ray Sample has Pneumonia infection or not and returns back the sample with predicted class.

 ![APP Demo](https://github.com/PalashShinde/Pneumonia-Classification-using-CNN/blob/main/app/app_gif/pnenomia_gg.gif)